Requests for information

 Personal details regarding registration and licensing information can be given to people outside Registration and Licensing Services only in the following circumstances.

 - With the written permission of the customer concerned.

 - To a customer who is actually involved in a motor vehicle accident (witnesses cannot apply) and who needs to identify another party to the accident.
-Customers are required to supply a copy of the Police Accident Report or proof that a claim for the accident has been lodged with an insurance company (letter from the insurance company).
+Customers are required to supply a copy of the Police Accident Report or letter from the insurance company.

 - To lawyers who provide a signed authority from their customer for the release of information relating to that customer, and who give an undertaking that the information will be used only in conjunction with their customer for the commencement or undertaking of legal proceedings.